openstack/swift/doc/source/overview_container_sharding.rst

 - shard-container - Points to the root container
 - shard-lower - Lower range
 - shard-upper - Upper range
-- shard-timestamp - Pivot range metadata information when it's created.
+- shard-timestamp - shard range metadata information when it's created.
-- shard-meta-timestamp - Pivot range metadata information when it's created.
+- shard-meta-timestamp - shard range metadata information when it's created.
 - sharding - exists or is True only during sharding.
 This stops the sharding daemon to pick up empty container shards and shrink them back into neighbours.